 I adored George and admired his simple, steady energy.
 He never graduated from high school, […]

-The Girl Left Behind – Haunted by a Mother’s Death – Series
+The Girl Left Behind – Haunted by Her Death- Series

 On the evening of October 14, 1962, George and I were just kids on vacation, free from rules and bedtimes.